annagramcodes/Project3-Server/README.md

 ## Description

-This is an app to manage unofficial tournaments within communities.
-The app helps to organize, manage and track competitions.
+This is an app to find tattoo artists in Lisbon, and you can signup as a tattoo artist to display tour work in order to connect the tattoo artists with people who want to get a tattoo.

 ## User Stories

 - **404:** As a user I get to see a 404 page with a feedback message if I try to reach a page that does not exist so that I know it's my fault.
-- **Signup:** As an anonymous user I can sign up on the platform so that I can start creating and managing tournaments.
+- **Signup:** As an anonymous user I can sign up on the platform so that I can start looking for a tattoo artist.
+As a tattoo artist I can sign up on the platform so that I can showcase my work.
-- **Login:** As a user I can login to the platform so that I can access my profile and start creating and managing tournaments.
+- **Login:** As a user I can login to the platform so that I can access my profile and get in contact with a tattoo artist.
+As a tattoo artist I can login to the platform so that I can access my profile and receive requests from users.
 - **Logout:** As a logged in user I can logout from the platform so no one else can use it.
+As a logged in tattoo artist I can logout from the platform so no one else can use it.
-- **Profile Page**: As a logged in user I can visit my profile page so that I can access the edit page and see the list of tournaments I have created.
+- **Profile Page**: As a logged in user I can visit my profile page so that I can access the edit page and see my favorite artists and my requests.
+- **Business Profile Page**: As a logged in artist I can visit my profile page so that I can access the edit page and see user requests.
+- **Home Page:** As a user I can see information about the app and links to other pages.
-- **Add Tournaments:** As a logged in user I can access the add tournament page so that I can create a new tournament.
+- **Add Requests:** As a logged in user I can access the add request page so that I can create a new request.
-- **Edit Tournaments:** As a logged in user I can access the edit tournament page so that I can edit the tournament I created.
+- **Edit Requests:** As a logged in user I can access the edit request page so that I can edit the request I created.
+- **View Requests:** As a logged in artist I can access the view request page so that I can view requests.
-- **Add Players:** As a user I can add players to a tournament.
+- **Discover Artists:** As a logged in user I can access the discover artist page so that I filter artists by style.
-- **View Tournament Table:** As a user I want to see the tournament details, players list and the time table.
-- **View Ranks:** As a user I can see the rankings list for the tournament.
+- **Explore Tattoos:** As a logged in user I can access the explore tattoo page to get some inspiration.

 ## Backlog

-- Add weather widget
+- Add google maps
-- lottie interactions
+- Add chat
-- users can bet
-- add geolocation to events when creating

 <br>